rikluost/RL_DQN_Pong/README.md

-# Pong RL DQN implementation
+# Playing Atari Pong with Deep Q-Network:
+## Implementation using TF-Agents, se-lecting efficient optimiser, and right replay buffer size.

 pong.ipynb implements a deep RL algorithm that utilises Deep Q-Network (DQN) with an experience replay algorithm (Mnih, et al., 2015).
 This implementation operates directly on raw pixel observations and learns policies to play an Atari game, Pong.